LiveGTech/Adapt-UI/docs/en/getting-started.md

 </aui-screen>
 ```

-The `<aside>` element is the navigation bar.
+The `<aside>` element is the navigation menu.
 Each `<button>` in the menu is a menu option.
 The `aui-page` attribute will hook an event to each button to show and hide their respective `<main>` elements by their selectors. `aui-selected` will make the respective button visually appear selected.

 Now add an ID to the `<main>` element so it says `<main id="first">`.
 Create two more `<main>` elements below that first element and add the attribute `hidden` to both, in addition to their respective IDs.
 Now check your code so that the following is true: